ii-V-I/elevator_project/README.md

 The results of a given input are printed to the console.

+I compiled and ran this program on a macbook pro.

 # Assumptions
 1. All inputs are well formed.
 2. The valid floor input range is 1-124.
 124 comes from the Shanghai Tower in China.
 3. The user will execute one command at a time.
 4. Answers are printed to the console directly.
+5. You have cmake installed on your computer.

 # Commands
 1. --floors start floor,floor,floor,etc